tkijewski/tk-acap/README.md

 `POST /v1/generate` - Will ask chatgpt for prompts, and submit one to replicate.
 The replicate webhook will be received and stored

-`POST /v1/get-challenge` - Will return a challenge from the db
+`GET /v1/challenge` - Will return a new challenge from the db

+`GET /v1/check-challenge?id=1ona1tbz3CqzAHHGshHx&beep_position=2&prompt_guess=3` - Check the challenge